 ACLM works closely with hundreds of leading medical societies, non-profit industry associations, medical schools and residencies, health systems, insurers, and corporate partners to advance the field of lifestyle medicine.
-A full list of partners and types of engagement can be found here: Partner - American College of Lifestyle Medicine

 Value Proposition:

 ACLM is the only national organization to offer its members: high quality, standardized lifestyle medicine curriculum and certification; discounted access to the latest evidence-based research, conferences, and webinars to stay current in the field; statistics on the economics of lifestyle medicine in clinical practice; practice and reimbursement models; and networking opportunities.
 As a result, ACLM members are educated, equipped, and empowered to practice and advocate for lifestyle medicine, transforming their patients' lives and bringing joy back into the healing profession.